billmazio/shopping-cart/README.md

 The project uses the Spring Boot Maven Plugin for building.

-## Conclusion

-This documentation provides an overview of the Shopping Cart project and the technologies used to build it.
-For more detailed information, refer to the actual project source code, the `data.sql` and `schema.sql` files for database details, and security configurations.

-For further documentation and project details, please refer to additional documentation or comments within the project source code.
 ## Additional Resources

 In addition to the technologies mentioned above, the project also includes: